 - Pancreatitis: Based on postmarketing data, exenatide has been associated with acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis.
 After initiation of BYDUREON, observe patients carefully for pancreatitis (persistent severe abdominal pain, sometimes radiating to the back, with or without vomiting).
 If pancreatitis is suspected, BYDUREON should be discontinued promptly and should not be restarted if pancreatitis is confirmed.

-- Hypoglycemia: Increased risk of hypoglycemia when used in combination with a sulfonylurea (SFU).
-Clinicians may consider reducing the SFU dose to minimize risk of hypoglycemia.
+- Hypoglycemia: Increased risk of hypoglycemia when used in combination with a sulfonylurea (SU).
+Clinicians may consider reducing the SU dose to minimize risk of hypoglycemia.
 It is possible that use of BYDUREON with other glucose-independent insulin secretagogues (eg, meglitinides) could increase the risk of hypoglycemia.

 - Renal Impairment: Should not be used in patients with severe renal impairment or end-stage renal disease.
 Use with caution in patients with renal transplantation or moderate renal failure.
 Postmarketing reports of altered renal function with exenatide, including increased serum creatinine, renal impairment, worsened chronic renal failure, and acute renal failure, sometimes requiring hemodialysis and kidney transplantation.